Sudden Cardiac Arrest in Young Athletes: Questions & Answers

 Q: Why is it important to have a defibrillator available at all athletic events?

 A: With a quick assessment, CPR and defibrillation as needed within five minutes of the SCA, there is a much higher likelihood—about 80 to 85 percent—of a positive outcome with neurological faculties still intact.
 Without an urgent assessment and action plan, positive outcomes plummet to around 10 percent or less.
 Although we do our best with screening, sudden cardiac arrests still happen, and there’s no way to predict an event like commotio cordis.
 Having a defibrillator available at sporting events has saved the lives not just of athletes, but spectators, school staff members and others in the community.
+Fortunately, in Georgia, a new bill passed in 2024 mandating emergency action plans in all schools.
+We hope that this brings a safety net to all of our communities in the future.

 Q: How can coaches and parents tell the difference between sudden cardiac arrest and a player collapsing because of exhaustion or other causes?